haiiliin/abqpy/_sources/index.rst.txt

     pip install abqpy

-`abqpy` is also uploaded to `anaconda <https://anaconda.org/haiiliin/abqpy>`_, you can use `conda` to install it, since abqpy (from V1.0.15) depends on `ipyparams` and it is not distributed to anaconda, you have to use `pip` to install it manually:
+`abqpy` is also uploaded to `anaconda <https://anaconda.org/haiiliin/abqpy>`_, you can use `conda` to install it, since abqpy (from V1.0.15) depends on `ipynbname` and it is not distributed to anaconda, you have to use `pip` to install it manually:

 .. code-block:: sh

-    pip install ipyparams
+    pip install ipynbname
     conda install -c haiiliin abqpy

 You may install the latest development version by cloning the